Danayet/Google-Keep/README.md

 # Google-Keep
- A  note-taking web application, allowing users to create, edit, and delete notes
+ A  note-taking web application, allowing users to create, edit, and delete note